GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Often designers do complicated things that improve the capacity on a particular hardware platform when it might actually be cheaper to buy more hardware.
+> ### The situation is so much better for programmers today - a cheap used PC, a linux CD, and an internet account, and you have all the tools necessary to work your way to any level of programming skill you want to shoot for.
 >
-> ~ *Martin Fowler*
+> ~ *John Carmack*

 ---
 ## 🏎 Quick Facts